Large genus bounds for the distribution of triangulated surfaces in moduli space: Upper bounds for triangulated surfaces via combinatorial translation surfaces

-We now prove \cref{tric vs tranc}.
-First let $m>0$ and $X\in \mathcal{T}_g$.
-We must count the number of locally bounded marked triangulated surfaces lying in $B_{d_T}(X,r_0)$ that have at most $m$ vertices of degree not equal to $6$.
-By \cref{covers}, any such marked triangulated surface has associated to it a topological branched cover in $\mathcal{F}_{g,\leq m}$, and by \cref{combinatorial 6-covers}, there are at most $C^{g+m}$ such topological branched covers.
-Any such triangulated surface has associated to it a triple $(I,L,V)$ satisfying the conditions in the statement of \cref{S gives data}, and by \cref{branch points}, there are at most $(T/m)^{Cm}$ such triples.
-If two triangulated surface have the same associated topological branched cover and associated triple, then by \cref{distance comparison}, two connected components of their covers are close together in a higher genus Teichm\"{u}ller space.
-By \cref{triangulation on cover determines triangulation on surface} it suffices to count combinatorial translation surfaces lying in a ball in the higher genus Teichm\"{u}ller space.
+Let $m>0$ and $X\in \mathcal{M}_g$.
+We must count the number of locally bounded triangulated surfaces lying in $B_{d_T}(X,r_0)$ that have at most $m$ vertices of degree not equal to $6$.
+Any such triangulated surface has associated to it a triple $(I,L,W)$ satisfying the conditions in \cref{S gives data}.
+By \cref{branch points}, there are at most $(T/m)^{Cm}$ such triples.

+Fixing a triple $(I,L,W)$, it suffices to count triangulated surfaces with this particular triple as its associated triple.
+By \cref{covers}, any such triangulated surface has associated to it a topological branched cover in $\mathcal{F}_{g,\leq m}$.
+By \cref{combinatorial 6-covers}, there are at most $C^{g+m}$ such topological branched covers.

+It suffices to count triangulated surfaces with a fixed underlying topological branched cover.
+In this situation, by \cref{distance comparison}, a connected component of the canonical cover must be closed to a fixed branched cover of $X$ in a higher dimensional moduli space.
+By \cref{covers}, this connected component is a combinatorial translation surface.
+By \cref{recover surface from cover} it suffices to count combinatorial translation surfaces lying in a ball in the higher genus moduli space.
 Thus we obtain Combining with \cref{Teichmuller bound 3} gives \cref{tric vs tranc}.